2024 Perry High School shooting

 2024 mass shooting in Iowa, U.S.

-A mass shooting occurred on January 4, 2024, at Perry High School in Perry, Iowa, United States.
+On January 4, 2024, a mass shooting occurred at Perry High School in Perry, Iowa, United States.
 Seventeen-year-old student Dylan Butler shot five students and three staff members before killing himself.
 One of the wounded students, a sixth-grader, died the same day and one of the shot staff members, principal Dan Marburger, died ten days later from injuries sustained during the shooting.
 It was the first school shooting of 2024.

 Background

 Perry High School and Perry Middle School are part of the Perry Community School District in Perry, Iowa.
 The two schools share a building and are connected by a hallway adjacent to the cafeteria, where the shooting occurred.
 The cafeteria hosts a breakfast program for all middle and high school students before school.

 Perpetrator

 Dylan Jesse Butler (October 11, 2006 – January 4, 2024), a Perry resident and student of Perry High School, was identified by police as the shooter.
-Butler's friends and mother described him as being a quiet person who had been bullied for years and speculated that the "last straw" may have been school officials' failure to intervene when his younger sister began to be bullied as well.
-The investigation's report—released October 17—concluded that Butler acted alone without anyone knowingly providing support in "actions driven by a desire to commit suicide with the hostile intent of taking others with him".
+His two friends and their mother described Butler as a quiet, bullied person.
+His sisters and their mother said the bullying started in elementary school and escalated after his younger sister began being bullied as well.
+The investigation's report—released October 17—found no evidence that bullying played a role in Butler's motivation.
+The report concluded that he acted alone without anyone knowingly providing support and was "driven by a desire to commit suicide with the hostile intent of taking others with him".

-Authorities have not provided a motive for the shooting.
+An investigation determined that the shotgun used by Butler was taken without the owner's knowledge.
+A revolver was also found on Butler and was legally purchased by his father in 2020, but left unsecured in his home.

+Investigators said Butler left a note indicating he sought fame and intended to take his own life.
 Butler made social media posts before the shooting, including a TikTok post showing him in a Perry High School bathroom stall with a duffel bag, captioned with the text "now we wait".
 The post was accompanied by the KMFDM song "Stray Bullet", which had been used on the personal website of Eric Harris, one of the perpetrators of the Columbine High School massacre.